Many-Body Localization in the Age of Classical Computing: Modelling MBL transition

 where ${\cal J}_n$ denotes an exponentially large set of basis states differing by a fixed number of spin flips $n$ from the state $\ket{0}$.
-The function ${\cal T}_0 (\beta)$ is analogous to a statistical mechanics model partition function.
+The function ${\cal T}_0 (\beta)$ is analogous to a partition function of statistical mechanics model defined on a Cayley tree~\cite{Derrida88}, with correlated energies $\omega_{j,0} = -\ln(G_{j,0})$ and the inverse temperature $\beta$.
+This analogy motivates the quantitative investigations of~\cite{Biroli23largedeviation}.
 For $\beta=2$, the quantity ${\cal T}_0 (2)$, in terms of the single-particle hopping on the Fock space graph, can be interpreted as being proportional to the total Landauer transmission corresponding to the situation when the particles are injected at the point $\ket{0}$ and extracted at the node $\ket{j}$ for $j\in \cal{J}$.
 The basic idea is, however, to vary the auxiliary parameter $\beta$, tuning the relative contribution from members $\ket{j}$ of $\cal{J}$ that form strong resonances with the spin configuration $\ket{0}$, corresponding to significant values of $G_{j,0}$.